digbit/x299-opencore-hackintosh/README.md

 The BIOS version is 3801.

-Things does not work properly:
+Things are not working properly:
 - Sleep/Wake

 # Bios setting